brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 ## Fishery-Independent Data

 No fishery-independent data sources that are commonly incorporated in West Coast groundfish assessments (as required by the data moderate Terms of Reference) had adequate sample size of quillback rockfish off the Oregon coast to include abundance indices for this assessment.
 The WCGBTS, and historically the Triennial survey, collect data off the Oregon coast on rockfish biology and abundance.
 There were no more than ten positive tows of quillback rockfish in any one year coastwide in the WCGBTS, but typically fewer than five.
 Similarly there were no more than five positive tows of quillback rockfish in any one year coastwide for the Triennial survey.
 Given indices of abundance were not calculated due to small sample sizes, length composition data from the WCGBTS (n = 102) and Triennial Survey (n = 5) off Oregon were not included in the model.
 Biological data from the WCGBTS survey was used in external calculations of biological parameters, including growth and weight-at-length relationships.
-No ages or weights for 'r spp' were available from the Triennial survey.
+No ages or weights for quillback rockfish were available from the Triennial survey.

 Oregon has a number of state-specific small-scale fishery-independent surveys considered by ODFW to have adequate samples of quillback rockfish.
 These include....